lapatel22/ChIP-wrangler-repo/.ipynb_checkpoints/README-checkpoint.md

 ![image.png](readme_assets/eae5f733-706f-421b-9505-0ed76dcb4658.png)

 2. Pre-loaded genome fasta files in a folder called `genomes` in the working directory.
-For all species (target and spike-in species), the genome fasta files from each must be placed in this folder:
+For all species (target and spike-in species), the genome fasta files from each must be placed in this folder.
 In the example tutorial below, this genome folder contains:

     dm6_genome.fa  hg38_genome.fa  sacCer3_genome.fa

-3.
+3. Fastq files in a folder inside the working directory

+4. A metadata file, listing the samples in the fastq file directory (without added R1/R2, file suffixes, etc).

+        head sample_names.tsv
+        library.ID
+        HelaS3_0sync_100inter_1_H3K9ac_1
+        HelaS3_0sync_100inter_1_H3K9ac_2
+        HelaS3_0sync_100inter_1_H3K9ac_3
+        HelaS3_0sync_100inter_1_input_1
+        HelaS3_100sync_0inter_1_H3K9ac_1
+        HelaS3_100sync_0inter_1_H3K9ac_2
+        HelaS3_100sync_0inter_1_H3K9ac_3
+        HelaS3_100sync_0inter_1_input_1

+This can be easily created by running: `(echo -e "library.ID"; for i in *.fastq.gz; do echo "${i%.fastq.gz}"; done) > sample_names.tsv` inside the folder containing fastq files, or simply pasting your sample names into an excel sheet/notepad, naming the column "library.ID", and saving as a tsv.

+When you begin, your working directory should look like:

+    $ ls user_dir
+    fastqfiles/  sample_names.tsv  scripts/ genomes/

 ### Wrangle_all